 When Not to Use the Gluten Detective Test

 The Gluten Detective promotes itself as a test you can use to find out if you were accidentally glutened from last night’s dinner.
 While some people use the Gluten Detective for this application, I think this is where things get a little more tricky.

 While you may become ill after eating at a restaurant, I think it’s difficult and unwise to blame that particular restaurant for glutening you based on a positive test taken the next day.
 Remember, you have to wait at least one day after suspected gluten exposure to get an accurate test.

 However, you eat many times throughout the day and you eat every day, so if you have gluten in your system (remember, gluten could be found in 89 percent of people with celiac disease who are on a gluten-free diet), how in the world would you be able to pinpoint it to one specific incident?

-Therefore, I do not recommend the Gluten Detective test to find out if you were recently glutened at a restaurant as it’s just too difficult to pinpoint where an exact gluten exposure might have come from AFTER it’s been consumed.
-Plus, the gluten could have been the mint you ate after dinner or the ice cream you ate with friends that night, or it could have been something you’ve been eating every day (as we discussed, you would not know if that gluten exposure is ongoing or new unless you take a Gluten Detective test to benchmark your gluten levels).
+Therefore, I do not recommend the Gluten Detective test if the sole goal is to find out if you were recently glutened at a restaurant as it’s just too difficult to pinpoint where an exact gluten exposure might have come from AFTER it has been consumed.
+Plus, the gluten could have been the mint you ate after dinner or the ice cream you ate with friends that night, or it could have been something you’ve been eating every day (as we discussed, you would not know if that gluten exposure is ongoing or new unless you take multiple Gluten Detective tests and benchmark and track your gluten levels after each test).